garretpatten/dotfiles/README.md

 ## Z-Shell
 - `~/.zshrc`: Z-Shell configuration file that mostly provides needed aliases.
+    - Default shell configuration at `zsh/.zshrc` uses `powerlevel10k` and installed plugins.
-    - This Z-shell setup relies on oh-my-zsh.
+    - There is another shell configuration that relies on `oh-my-zsh` at `oh-my-zsh/.zshrc`.
 See [oh-my-zsh Basic Installation] for more details.